pulijon/Sttcast/Automation/README.md

 ## Destroying the resources

-This is a very important step, as the used machine is very expensive and you pay for it while it's alive.
+The terraform configuration destroy the expensive g4dn machine.
+However, you should realize that if the instance is not destroyed, it could be very expensive as you pay for it while it's alive.
 Remember the  **Caution note** at the beginning of this document.

 You have to destroy the resources with ```terraform destroy -auto--aprove```